Spatial transcriptomics reveal the determinants of resistance to immunotherapy in NSCLC patients with mature TLS

 Your position

-To strengthen our translational research activities and benefit our partners, we are currently looking for an experienced Data Scientist.
+To strengthen our translational research activities and benefit our partners, we are currently looking for a trained Data Scientist with expertise in single-cell analysis.

 In your role, you will be accountable for data mining & analysis in relation to sponsors’ and R&D studies.
-You will play with data from various biological samples (e.g. FFPE tumor samples, Peripheral Blood Mononuclear Cells, tumor immune infiltrates, plasmas, etc.), captured through a wide range of tools and platforms such as Immunohistochemistry (IHC)/Immunohistofluorescence (IHF), spatial transcriptomics, flow cytometry, gene expression profiling (RNAseq, TCRseq, scRNAseq) or proteomics and metabolomics.
+You will play with data from various biological samples (e.g. FFPE & fresh tumor samples, Peripheral Blood Mononuclear Cells, tumor immune infiltrates, etc.), captured through a range of platforms that include Chromium (10X Genomics) for single cell analysis, Geomx DSP (Nanostring) for spatial transcriptomics as well as Xenium (10X genomics) for in situ single cell analysis.

 You will interact with the translational team, and will report to the Chief Technology Officer.